Thursday, 20 February 2020

 Our skin and all cells of our body have cell membranes (aka plasma membranes).

-For our body to be able to synthesise our cellular structures, some components of our cellular structures cannot be synthesised by our body and we can only obtain them through ingestion.
+For our body to be able to build/synthesise our cellular structures, some components of our cellular structures cannot be synthesised by our body and we can only obtain them through ingestion/eating.
 These are termed “essential nutrients”.

 The components of our cellular membranes are: